MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 You do not need to install the Docker client if you already have Docker (or Docker Toolbox) installed on your machine.

+<a name="Resources"></a>
+### Resources ###

+[Click here](https://a4r.blob.core.windows.net/public/container-resources.zip) to download a zip file containing the resources used in this lab.
+Copy the contents of the zip file into a folder on your hard disk.

 ---
 <a name="Exercises"></a>
 ## Exercises ##